-Summer 2019 Strategic IT Partner Forum – Key Takeaways
+Summer 2019 Strategic IT Partner Forum – Findings and Recommendations

 On Thursday 27th of June the eighth Strategic IT Partner forum took place at the impressive Great Hall within King’s College in central London.
 This was our biggest event yet and offered those in the IT Partnering community an opportunity to network and attend various talks.

 After a brief introduction by Jon Baxter (https://www.linkedin.com/in/jonbaxter/) we kicked off with our keynote “In Pursuit of Strategy” by Paul Bratcher (https://www.linkedin.com/in/paul-bratcher/).
 Here Paul shared his digital and IT experience at board level and discussed some of the challenges in broaching the strategy topic with board members.